 Fractured 2013 began with the decomposition of an orchid leave.
 The drying state of the leaf makes breaks along the veins which resembles the dried up weave and cracked strata of a chunk of the landmass.

 This is drawn with colour pencils and cut.
 Figure in black pen.

-This work, Planescape follows from Cavolo1 which made me look at details of the leaves.
-Tracing the the veins and patterns of a leaf is not unlike seeing the landscape with roadways and rivers.
+This work, Planescape follows from Cavolo, is to look at details of leaves with another view.
+Tracing the the veins and patterns of a leaf is not unlike looking at an aerial landscape.